CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 status notifications on failure, MailerQ will create a status notification when the message could not be delivered.

-A delivery status notification is just a regular email message that is sent back to the original envelope over the SMTP protocol.
-By default MailerQ adds such notifications to the normal "outbox" queue so that they get delivered just like all other messages.
-However, you can include a "rabbitmq-dsn" setting in the config file to instruct MailerQ to not publish these notifications to the outbox queue, but to a different queue instead.
+A [delivery status notification](sending-bounces) (DSN) is just a regular email message that is sent back to the original envelope over the SMTP protocol.
+By default MailerQ does not send such notifications because MailerQ uses result queues and JSON to report back the delivery results.
+However, if you want MailerQ to send out DSN messages too, you can set up a message queue for these DSN messages.
+The "rabbitmq-dsn" setting can be used for this.
+If you set it to an empty value, MailerQ does not send out bounces, but if you set it to a queue name, MailerQ publishes DSN messages to this queue.
+If you assign the same name as the "rabbit-outbox" queue, the DSN messages are published to the outbox, where they are immediately picked up to be delivered.
+If you use a different queue than the outbox queue, you must add your own scripts that processes the messages in this queue.

 ```
 rabbitmq-dsn: alternative_dsn_queue